 15. Nearly Neon

 You’re spoiled for choice when considering teal hair colors.
 The shade is a versatile one that ranges from dark to pastel light.
-To stand out brighter than anyone, be bold and show up with neon locks that practically give off their own illumination.
+So be bold and show up with neon locks that practically give off their own illumination to stand out brighter than anyone.

 16. Sky Blue